rickpr/opendaylight/README.md

     Opendaylight::API.topology

-For a list of hosts, use API.hostTracker:

-    Opendaylight::API.hostTracker

 This returns a hash of all the edges (links).
 The hash is organized as follows (I have capitalized things that will come back as variables):

     "edgeProperties"=>[{